rjs360/rjs360.github.io/_pages/profiles_not_working.md

 ---
 layout: profiles
-permalink: /people/
+permalink: #/people/
-title: people
+title: #people
 description:
-nav: true
+nav: false
-nav_order: 7
+nav_order: 8

 profiles:
   # if you want to include more than one profile, just replicate the following block